manoagaming/manoagaming.github.io/index.md

 To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).

-The application implements template-based authorization using an If_Authorized template, defined in [If_Authorized.html](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.js).
+The application implements template-based authorization using an If_Authorized template, defined in [If_Authorized.html](https://github.com/manoagaming/manoagaming/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/manoagaming/manoagaming/blob/master/app/imports/ui/layouts/user/if-authorized.js).

 ## Configuration

-The [config](https://github.com/bowfolios/bowfolios/tree/master/config) directory is intended to hold settings files.
-The repository contains one file: [config/settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json).
+The [config](https://github.com/manoagaming/manoagaming/tree/master/config) directory is intended to hold settings files.
+The repository contains one file: [config/settings.development.json](https://github.com/manoagaming/manoagaming/blob/master/config/settings.development.json).

-The [.gitignore](https://github.com/bowfolios/bowfolios/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
+The [.gitignore](https://github.com/manoagaming/manoagaming/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
 So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.

-BowFolios checks on startup to see if it has an empty database in [initialize-database.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/startup/server/initialize-database.js), and if so, loads the file specified in the configuration file, such as [settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json).
-For development purposes, a sample initialization for this database is in [initial-collection-data.json](https://github.com/bowfolios/bowfolios/blob/master/app/private/database/initial-collection-data.json).
+Manoa Gaming checks on startup to see if it has an empty database in [initialize-database.js](https://github.com/manoagaming/manoagaming/blob/master/app/imports/startup/server/initialize-database.js), and if so, loads the file specified in the configuration file, such as [settings.development.json](https://github.com/manoagaming/manoagaming/blob/master/config/settings.development.json).
+For development purposes, a sample initialization for this database is in [initial-collection-data.json](https://github.com/manoagaming/manoagaming/blob/master/app/private/database/initial-collection-data.json).

 ## Quality Assurance

 ### ESLint

-BowFolios includes a [.eslintrc](https://github.com/bowfolios/bowfolios/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
+BowFolios includes a [.eslintrc](https://github.com/manoagaming/manoagaming/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 meteor npm run lint